 Procedures & Policies

-View policy information by topic below, or download the Continuing Education (CE) Policy Guide.
+View policy information by topic below, or download the Continuing Education (CE) Policy Guide for the appropriate semester:

 Office Hours and Contact Information